CasonHarrison/4641_Project/README.md

 Methods
 We will use Tensorflow as our primary library for creating our music generator.
 Music from the NES music database will be ingested as MIDI files and processed with PrettyMIDI.
 Notes will be extracted along with their respective pitch, step, and duration and converted into a training dataset.
 A model will be created with LSTM and dense layers using Adam as the optimizer and Tensorflow’s SparseCategoricalCrossentropy as the loss function.
 The resulting model generates musical notes in a sequence with a given temperature variable that controls the randomness of notes.

+# Methods
+We will use Tensorflow as our primary library for creating our music generator.
+Music from the NES music database will be ingested as MIDI files and processed with PrettyMIDI.
+Notes will be extracted along with their respective pitch, step, and duration and converted into a training dataset.
+A model will be created with LSTM and dense layers using Adam as the optimizer and Tensorflow’s SparseCategoricalCrossentropy as the loss function.
+The resulting model generates musical notes in a sequence with a given temperature variable that controls the randomness of notes.

 # References
 Briot, JP., Pachet, F. Deep learning for music generation: challenges and directions.
 Neural Comput & Applic 32, 981–993 (2020). https://doi.org/10.1007/s00521-018-3813-6